 More information regarding student loans, program requirements, and managing repayment can be found at StudentLoans.gov.

 How Much Can I Borrow?

 The maximum amount you can borrow each academic year depends on your grade level and dependency status.
 See the chart below for annual and aggregate (lifetime) borrowing limits.
 You may not be eligible to borrow the full annual loan amount because of your expected family contribution or the amount of other financial aid you are receiving.
+To see examples of how your Subsidized or Unsubsidized award amount will be determined, click here.
 Direct loan eligibility and loan request amount must be greater than $200 for a loan to be processed.

 If you are a first-time borrower on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that you can receive Direct Subsidized Loans.
 This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
 If this limit applies to you, you may not receive Direct Subsidized Loans for more than 150 percent of the published length of your program.
 See your financial aid adviser or click here for more information.